 Effective from: May 2018

-This Policy sets out the obligations of Razor Research Ltd (“we”, “us”, “our”, “the Company”) regarding data protection and the rights of consumers, customers and business contacts (“data subjects”) in respect of their personal data under EU Regulation 2016/679 General Data Protection Regulation (“GDPR”).
+This Policy sets out the obligations of Razor Research Ltd (“we”, “us”, “our”, “the Company”) regarding data protection and the rights of consumers, customers and business contacts (“data subjects”) in respect of their personal data under the Data Protection Act 2018.

 The procedures set out in this Policy must be followed at all times by the Company, its employees, agents, contractors, or other parties working on behalf of the Company.

-The Data Protection Officer is responsible for ensuring implementation and compliance with the requirements of the GDPR and this Policy.
-That role is held by Lindsay Bell (Tel: 020 3865 1075, Email: Lindsay@razorresearch.co.uk).
+The Data Protection Officer is responsible for ensuring implementation and compliance with the requirements of the Data Protection Act 2018 and this Policy.
+That role is held by Chloe Fowler (Tel: 020 3865 1075, Email: Chloe@razorresearch.co.uk).
 Any questions or concerns about this Policy should be referred in the first instance to the Data Protection Officer.

 Our commitment to data protection